Frequently Asked Questions

 Are there ticks and midges?

 Yes, if you’re exploring wooded areas, ticks can be present, so we recommend wearing long sleeves and trousers.
-Midges can also be an issue in calm conditions, so it’s a good idea to keep windows and doors closed and use a midge repellent.
+Midges can also be an issue in calm conditions, so it’s a good idea to keep windows and doors closed and use a midge repellent, especially between May and September.
 On windy days, midges are generally not a problem.